Effects of cavity birefringence in polarisation-encoded quantum networks: Conclusion

 \section{Conclusion}

-Birefringent cavities are known to impose time-dependence on the polarisation of the emitted photons, but the resulting effect on the fidelity of interference-based entanglement-swapping experiments had not previously been investigated.
-In this paper, we have provided a detailed study of the impact on the performance of heralded, two-photon schemes used to generate entanglement remotely between emitters at distant nodes.
-We have shown that, in the presence of birefringence, the detection of orthogonal photons no longer heralds fully entangled states, resulting in significantly lower entanglement fidelity.
-As such, we conclude that the best approach for high entanglement fidelity and rate is the use of non-birefringent cavities.
-Where cavity birefringence cannot be made negligible a remedy is the use of local qubit operations to attempt to restore orthogonality in the collapse state subspace of the emitters.
-However, applying the appropriate correction requires sampling from a continuum of unitary correction pulses areas and angles on the basis of the photon arrival times.
-This approach can near-fully recover fidelities when the qubit states are degenerate, and in this regime the pulse parameters vary slowly with photon time.
-However, when a large splitting separates the qubit energies and the system is driven with a bichromatic Raman field, recovery of fidelities greater than 99\% is possible only for a fraction of the detection space with the optimal pulse parameters varying rapidly with the arrival times, making reliable correction onerous.
-Considering this situation, we presented an alternative approach to suppress polarisation oscillations.
-By inducing a large, deliberate birefringence co-linear with the emission bases, the coupling between orthogonal emissions due to stray birefringence can be reduced and hence high entanglement fidelities retained.
-In summary, uncontrolled birefringence can lead to significant loss in fidelity and success rates in measurement-based entanglement and these effects should be carefully considered and mitigated when designing such experiments.
+Birefringent cavities are known to cause time-dependence of the polarisation of the emitted photons, but the resulting effect on the fidelity of interference-based entanglement-swapping experiments had not previously been investigated.
+In this paper, we have provided a detailed study of its impact on the performance of heralded, two-photon polarisation encoded schemes used to generate entanglement remotely between emitters at distant nodes.
+We have shown that, in the presence of birefringence, the detection of orthogonal photons no longer heralds the expected two qubit state, resulting in significantly lower entanglement fidelity.
+Where the birefringence approaches the cavity decay rate, the impact on fidelity is expected to be severe, limiting the utility of such systems for quantum information applications.
+Many current emitter-microcavity experiments report birefringences of this magnitude~\cite{Hunger:10, Niemietz:21, Brekenfeld:20, Barrett:19, Takahashi:14, Bransdstatter:13, Uphoff:15}, so this conclusion is of some concern in designing future experiments.

+When using a polarisation-encoded remote entanglement scheme, the most effective strategy is to ensure birefringence remains low enough that the fidelity impact is negligible in the context of the application.
+However, where higher birefringence occurs, fast electro-optic elements could be used to restore the emitted polarisations before detection, or local spin operations applied to repair the state after detection.
+While the photonic corrections may be simple enough to calibrate for a real experiment, we believe the calibration of the local spin corrections is likely too complicated to make this a practical solution.
+Aggressive windowing of the accepted herald times also yields significant improvements in fidelity, both with and without additional corrections, but this can severely impact success rate, and is not a desirable solution when remote entanglement generation is likely to be the rate-limiting step in any system deploying it.